 Lessons will not only develop subject specific knowledge as students learn about religions and other beliefs systems, but also promote a wider range of skills and attributes as they reflect on their own beliefs and values.

 Examples of how students may benefit from their R.E. lessons are listed below:

 R.E.
 Lessons are taught by enthusiastic teachers, in well-equipped and comfortable classrooms, with interactive facilities and a wide range of quality resources.
 The Department also has excellent detailed textbooks, religious artefacts and subject specific software.

 Key Stage 3

 All students have one period of R.E. in Key Stage 3 in accordance with the Locally Agreed Syllabus and National requirements.
 Lessons cover a broad range of themes including the environment, animal rights, rights and responsibilities and the nature of authority.
 The primary religion studied is Christianity, although due consideration is also given to each of the six main world religions and secular viewpoints.

 Key Stage 4

 The R.E.
 Department understands the rich contribution that learning outside of the classroom can make to a student's education.
-The Department therefore strives to create enrichment opportunities for students. we are currently considering forming a Philosophy for Children Club that encourages younger students to debate and discuss life's ultimate questions.
+The Department therefore strives to create enrichment opportunities for students.
 The R.E.
-Department also provides a range of revision and support classes when required for Key Stage 4 students in order to help students achieve success in their exams.
+Department provides a range of revision and support classes when required for Key Stage 4 students in order to help students achieve success in their exams.